An 18-year-old buys her first lottery ticket and wins $1,000 a week -- for life

 It turns out the Gagnant à vie scratch-off she bought was worth a million dollars.
 Instead of the lump sum, she chose the annuity option and will receive $1,000 every week for the rest of her life.

 It was the first time Legarde had ever played the lottery, officials at Loto Quebec said.
-That's because a person has to be 18 to play there.
+That's because a person has to be 18 to play in Quebec.

 She plans to spend prize money on traveling and exploring her passion for photography.